Stride-Apollo/Stride/src/doc/user_man/visualization.rst

 Installing
 ~~~~~~~~~~

+*Building the visualization plugin requires a few libraries/packages.
+The list of packages can be found in the Software chapter (part System Requirements).*

 You can install the visualization post processing tool by executing the command ``make install_vis`` in the root directory of the project.
 This will install the binary visualization executable in the install directory, namely in ``vis/visualization``.